Yvonne Ridley: Views and opinions

 Ridley has given vocal support for Muslim causes involving Palestine, Iraq, Afghanistan, Kashmir, Chechnya, Xinjiang and Uzbekistan at anti-war demonstrations.

 She has been highly critical of Britain's foreign policy.
 In complaining of patriotic sentiments voiced by British Muslim pop star Sami Yusuf, and the enthusiasm for him shown by his Muslim fans, she has said:How can anyone be proud to be British?
 Britain is the third most hated country in the world.
 The Union Jack is drenched in the blood of our brothers and sisters across Iraq, Afghanistan, and Palestine.
 Our history is steeped in the blood of colonialism, rooted in slavery, brutality, torture, and oppression.
 During a February 2006 meeting at Imperial College London, Ridley described Israel as "that disgusting little watchdog of America that is festering in the Middle East" and said that Respect "is a Zionist-free party ... if there was any Zionism in the Respect Party they would be hunted down and kicked out.
 We have no time for Zionists," while both the Conservatives and Liberal Democrats were "riddled with Zionists."
 She described the British politician David Miliband, then foreign secretary (and Jewish), on her blog in 2008 as being "a gutless little weasel who lost more than his foreskin when he was circumcised?"
 Ridley has compared the Israeli Government to the Nazis and has argued that the Israeli Parliament "is on the path of reviving the policies of Adolf Hitler" and that Israeli politicians are "promoting a Final Solution for Gaza".

 At the "Muslimer i Dialog" conference in Copenhagen in September 2005, Ridley was asked by Danish terror expert Lars Erslev Andersen if she saw it as a problem that militant Islamists distribute recruiting videos of Iraqi insurgents killing hostages.
 She replied that Muslims used the videos at home as an alternative form of news to what she perceived as the propaganda of Western media.
 At the same meeting, she compared British Prime Minister Tony Blair with Pol Pot.
-She returned to Copenhagen in May 2006 to take part in an Islam Channel conference on Islamophobia and was given a standing ovation after urging Muslims not to "kneel before their enemies" or "kiss the hand that slaps them."
+She returned to Copenhagen in May 2006 to take part in an Islam Channel conference on Islamophobia, where she urged Muslims not to "kneel before their enemies" or "kiss the hand that slaps them".